 By Chelsea Murray, ATDI, CPDT-KA, KPA-CTP

-Another option is to capture and reward good behavior.
-This is especially smart to do when you are welcoming a new dog into your home.
-They need time to decompress, and we don't want to overwhelm them.
 Kathy Sdao, MA, ACAAB author of "Plenty in Life is Free" developed SMART X 50.
 It stands for See Mark And Reward Training X 50.
 The object is to have easily accessible 50 high value pea-size treats and throughout the day watch your dog perform any good behavior.
 When you See the behavior, Mark it with a "Yes" or "Good Boy/Girl" And Reward (deliver the treat to your dog) Training.
 Any good behavior is rewarded.

 Lastly, dogs' see the world through their powerful nose and need time to process new smells in the environment.
 They can smell your emotions (excitement, frustration, etc.), which can be very stimulating and potentially overwhelming.
-Please don't place your hand in a dog's face.
-Some dogs may consider it quite rude and turn their head away.
-Some dogs might find it as an invitation to chew or bite your hand.
-When meeting a Malamute for the first time less is more.
-Each is a unique individual.
-Some are shy and others are easily excited.
-An excited Malamute may start to run like a lunatic and then jump or tackle you!
-Give them time and space to process their feelings first.
-In time, they will discover how wonderful you are!
-Set them up for success.
+Please do not place your hand or your face in a Malamute's face.
+Some dogs may consider it quite rude and turn their head away or interpret it as an act of aggression and bite your hand or face.